What Is The Best Pump For My Pool? Single, Two or Variable Speed?

 You've bought your pool direct as a fibreglass pool kit and the swimming is glorious.
 You knew having a pool would increase your power bill a bit but "not this much".
 Is there problem with your pool pump or is it the type of pump you have that is chewing up the electricity?
 So, what are the different types of pumps and why do you need to think about this before buying your pool direct?
 If you like saving money and time, read on!

-Without the right size pool pump, it is like half stirring the milk and sugar in your coffee.
+A pool pump that is too small is like half stirring the milk and sugar in your coffee.
 Urrgh!
-Without the right type of pool pump for your pool, your water will be clear however your power bill will go through the roof.
+A pool pump that is too big for you will result in your water being clear however your power bill will unnecessarily go through the roof.
 Before we talk about the types of pumps you can buy and the pro's and con's, let's talk about the job a pump does for you but keep the technical stuff to a minimum so it's not a snooze fest.

 Why do I need a pool pump?

 The entire volume of water in your pool needs to be circulated through your filter and chlorinator 1.5 times every day during an Australian summer as a minimum.
 The diagram below shows the general process.

 Your pool pump needs to be powerful enough to circulate the entire volume of your pool each day and also have enough power so you can manually vacuum your pool, backwash media filters etc